What is asthma?

 Although there is no cure for asthma, you can control it with regular medical care and by consistently following your treatment plan.
 Asthma treatment plans use a multifaceted approach and are individualized to the type and severity of your asthma.

-In addition to medication, a treatment plan for asthma generally includes lifestyle modifications to minimize and eliminate exposure to triggers, such as allergens, air pollution, and smoke.
-Allergy testing also may be recommended to determine if you are allergic to any specific substances.
+In addition to medication, a treatment plan for asthma generally includes modifying your lifestyle to reduce your exposure to triggers, such as allergens, air pollution, and smoke.
+Your doctor may recommend allergy testing to identify possible allergic triggers of your asthma.